rhysbrooks1/CS321-002-s25-team-09/README.md

 Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` are removed leaving only the necessary terms for creating our B-Trees.
-Here is a [demo](demo/Log-File-Parsing-Demo.md) link that provides a walkthrough on how to wrangle and filter through certain keywords, phrases, and terms.
+Here is a [demo](demo/Log-File-Parsing-Demo.md) link that provides a walk-through on how to wrangle and filter through certain keywords, phrases, and terms.

 Once the raw SSH text file has been wrangled, the file should have the following amounts of types